avezou/django_invoiceproject/README.md

-To install the project clone the repository, change to the django_invoiceproject directory, and install the requirements with pip install -r requirements.txt.
+To install the project clone the repository, change to the django_invoiceproject directory, and install the requirements with
+`pip install -r requirements.txt`.
 Make sure this is done in a virtualenv.

 Postfix is used to email customers the invoices.

 Make sure that postfix is installed and configured.

 For Ubuntu systems:
-sudo apt-get install postfix will install it.
+`sudo apt-get install postfix` will install it.

 To configure it:
-cp /usr/share/postfix/main.cf.debian /etc/postfix/main.cf
+`cp /usr/share/postfix/main.cf.debian /etc/postfix/main.cf
 Add the following lines to main.cf:

 mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128
-mydestination = localhost
+mydestination = localhost`

-Then, reload this config file: /etc/init.d/postfix reload
+Then, reload this config file: `/etc/init.d/postfix reload`

 For more information checkout the postfix documentation